strueman/genai_assistant/prompts/update_profile.md

 - Relationship dynamics
 - Intellectual and emotional capabilities
 - Cultural and social influences

+### Mandatory Update: User Profile Summary
+- user_profile_summary
+- A detailed and comprehensive report of the user profile information.
+- include all the information from the profile.

 ### Profile Schema
 To be based on the user profile provided below.